 Freshman Admission Requirements

-To be considered for admission to any Saint Louis University undergraduate program, the applicant must be graduating from an accredited high school or have an acceptable score on the General Education Development (GED) test.
+In order to be considered for admission to any of the undergraduate programs of Saint Louis University, applicants must be graduates of an accredited high school or have an acceptable score on the General Education Development Test (GED).

 Students are encouraged to take four or more academic courses each semester of high school.
 The following high school curriculum is recommended for admission: 4 years of english, 2 years of social sciences, 3 years of mathematics, 2 years of foreign languages, 2 years of natural sciences, 3 years of academic electives.
 High school natural sciences courses in biology and chemistry are required for admission to programs within the Doisy College of Health Sciences.

 All students must meet the professional performance standards required for the profession and provide documentation of visual acuity and absence of color blindness.